isomerpages/imh-predict/_about/About the PREDICT Study.md

 <ul data-tight="true" class="tight">
 <li>
 <p>The study will explore the association of psychosocial factors including
-age of onset, mastery, loneliness, resilience, social support and stressful life events with depression.</p>
+age of onset, loneliness, resilience, social support and stressful life events with depression.</p>
 </li>
 </ul>